-The second diagnostic that we would like to use in order to narrow down the location of Dutch PP-internal non-temporal dan relies on the distribution of focus modifiers such as juist ('exactly').
+Inspired by Koopman (2000), the second diagnostic that we would like to use in order to narrow down the location of Dutch PP-internal non-temporal dan relies on the distribution of focus modifiers such as juist ('exactly').
 Such modifiers preferably precede the preposition:

-- (10) a. juist daar/er naast

-- just there/there next-to
+- (10) a. juist daar/er naast just there/there next-to

 - b. daar/er juist naast

 - c. ??? daar/er naast juist

-For Koopman (2000), modifying material such as juist is the lexicalization of a Degree head whose complement is PlaceP, and which is located within the extended adpositional projection as in (11).
+For Koopman (2000), modifying material such as juist is the lexicalization of a Degree head whose complement is PlaceP and which is located within the extended adpositional projection as in (11).